avian2/openblt-tcp-boot/README.md

 distribution.
 Original OpenBLT code has been modified by Tomaz Solc.

-Copyright (c) 2014  by Feaser   http://www.feaser.com    All rights reserved Copyright (c) 2014  by IJS      tomaz.solc@ijs.si
+Copyright (c) 2014  by Feaser   http://www.feaser.com    All rights reserved
+Copyright (c) 2014  by SensorLab, Jozef Stefan Institute tomaz.solc@ijs.si

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free